T-Andrei-C/travel-joy/README.md

 ### Server side

 #### .env file
-Copy the .env.example as .env and fill up the environment variable for your personal mongodb connecttion url.
+Copy the .env.example as .env and fill up the environment variable for your personal SQL database connecttion, Stripe services and Gmail messaging.

 Run the TouristsParadiseApplication